Holi 2026 – The Festival of Colors

 इस वीडियो में हम आपको ले चलेंगे बरसाना और नंदगांव, जहां हर साल राधा-कृष्ण की अनूठी होली खेली जाती है। हमने देखा रंगीली गली की लठमार होली, जहां महिलाएं लाठियों से होली खेलती हैं, और नंदगांव में श्रीकृष्ण और उनके सखाओं की रंगों भरी होली का दिव्य अनुभव किया।

-Holi is celebrated with great enthusiasm across India, beginning with Holika Dahan on the night before Holi, where a sacred bonfire is lit to symbolize the victory of good over evil.
+The Festival of colours 2026 or holi festival 2026 is celebrated with great enthusiasm across India, beginning with Holika Dahan on the night before Holi, where a sacred bonfire is lit to symbolize the victory of good over evil.
 People gather around the fire, offer grains and sweets, and pray for positivity.
 The next day, Rangwali Holi fills the air with colors as people apply gulal (colored powders), splash water, and use pichkaris (water guns) to drench each other in vibrant hues.
 Friends and families come together to dance, sing, and enjoy traditional sweets like gujiya, thandai, and dahi bhalla.
 In many places, temples and cultural centers host special Holi celebrations with music, folk performances, and devotional songs.
 The festival is a time of joy, unity, and renewal, marking the arrival of spring and the spirit of togetherness.

 How Holi is Celebrated Across India?